wbourne0/pmg/README.md

 their corresponding envs on my systems.
 This project mostly just covers my needs and might not be ideal for everyone else.

+This is designed to play nice with sublime's hot exit feature - editor state (such as history, unsaved files, etc) is stored in a `.sublime-workspace` file on a per-project basis, so you can have multiple projects open concurrently and close any window without losing data. (as a plus, no "you have x unsaved files" prompts).

 ## Features

 - configurable `env` file which applies to the shell instance opened w/ project